Have something to add?

 Because Tiki-Ti is owner-operated, it is one of the very few places in California that can allow smoking.
 The Buhens close the bar when they go on vacation; be sure to check the Tiki-Ti website's calendar to make sure they are open before you stop by.
 Tiki-Ti is extremely small (just 12 barstools and a small handful of tables), and is incredibly popular—if you don't like crowds, be sure to get there right as it opens, preferably on a Wednesday.
 Be sure to bring plenty cash—they don't accept credit cards.

 In early May 2015, Tiki-Ti announced they were temporarily closing for some restructuring.
 A re-opening date has not been announced, but Mike Buhen assures that Tiki-Ti will be back soon.

 How to find it:

 Tiki-Ti is in a small, free-standing building on the north side of Sunset Blvd, just past where Sunset merges with Hollywood Blvd.
-It is between El Chavo restaurant and the KCET studios.
+It is between El Chavo restaurant and the former KCET studios.